knmcguire/o3de_roboball/Doc/roboball_tutorial_9.md

 return Autonomous
 ```

-And with this all, it shows a familar sight again, namely a controllable ball:
+And with this all, it shows a familiar sight again, namely a controllable ball:

 ![roboball_bounce](images/bouncy_with_more_autonomy.gif)

-However, the important distintion, that the ball doesn't bounce relying on an unrealistic material but simulated actuators that only bounce when the floor is hit!
+However, the important distinction is that the ball doesn't bounce relying on an unrealistic material but uses simulated actuators that only bounce when the floor is hit!

 Let's give the ball some more true autonomy with walls and more obstacles.